 The online backup service is looking for users to test its new iOS backup service for the iPhone, iPad and iPod touch.

 We’ve covered the basics of how to keep your Mac backed up, and Macworld senior editor Dan Frakes has written about his own setup for backing up.
-Here’s the setup for Macworld contributor Lex Friedman.
+Here’s the setup for Macworld contributor Kirk McElhearn.